 Luckily, the treatment did its job.
 “As of last September, I’m officially in remission,” she says.
 “I have my scans every six months to check for recurrence, but for now I’m good.”

 Despite how demanding and harrowing Lacey’s journey was, she chose to give back.
 “During the process of treatment, I volunteered with the American Cancer Society and The Relay for Life, along with a cervical cancer support group named the Cervivors.
 Without these two groups, I never would have made it—they were such a source of strength and support for me.”

 Lacey encourages women to find a doctor they feel comfortable with in order to make it more likely they’ll get annual exams.
-She’s also a big supporter of the annual Cancer Screen Week, a national public health initiative announced by the American Cancer Society, Genentech, Stand Up To Cancer, and Rally Health, that aims to fight cancer by detecting it early through screenings.
-At the site, you can pledge to get a screening this December, on top of looking out for these 8 silent signs of cervical cancer you should never ignore.
+She’s also a big supporter of the annual Cancer Screen Week, a national public health initiative announced by the American Cancer Society, Genentech, Stand Up To Cancer, and Rally Health; the goal is to fight cancer by detecting it early through screenings.
+At the site, you can pledge to get a screening, on top of looking out for these 8 silent signs of cervical cancer you should never ignore.

 - American Cancer Society: "Signs and Symptoms of Cervical Cancer"

 - Cancer.net: "HPV and Cancer"